neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

   > [!Note]
 >
   > You need to use the proper byte order of the address passed according to its data type.
 If the data type is Hash160, use the big endian script hash; if the data type is ByteArray, use the little endian scripthash.

-* checkWitnessHashes: list of contract signature accounts
+* signers: list of contract signature accounts
+  * account: signature account
+  * scopes: signature's valid scopes, allowed values: FeeOnly, CalledByEntry, CustomContracts, CustomGroups, Global
+  * allowedcontracts: contracts of the signature can take effect, if scopes is CustomContracts
+  * allowedgroups: pubkeys of the signature can take effect, if scopes is CustomGroups

   For example: